francescoiori/tracer-bio-observability-agent/simulate_pipelines/README.md

 The `stress` tool is used in `pipeline_1.sh` and `pipeline_2.sh` to simulate real-world workloads by artificially generating CPU, memory, and I/O pressure.
 This approach allows for:

 - **Performance Evaluation:** Understanding how the system behaves under different workload conditions.
-- **Resource Monitoring:** Capturing system metrics like CPU and memory usage using eBPF and psutil-based monitoring services.
+- **Resource Monitoring:** Capturing system metrics like CPU and memory usage using eBPF and ps monitoring services.
 - **Testing Execution Tracing:** Ensuring the correct functioning of execution tracking scripts within `tracer_bio_agent/services/`.

-By using `stress`, these simulated pipelines help validate system monitoring capabilities and an